 Our Board has established three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee, each of which is composed solely of independent directors, and is described more fully below.
 Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee operates pursuant to a written charter and each committee reviews and assesses the adequacy of its charter and submits its charter to the Board for approval.
-The charters for the Audit Committee, Compensation Committee are all available on our website, www.syndax.com.
+The charters for the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee are all available on our website, www.syndax.com.
 The inclusion of our website address here and elsewhere in this proxy statement does not include or incorporate by reference the information on our website into this proxy statement.

-The following table provides membership and meeting information for the year ended December 31, 2016 for each committee:
+The following table provides membership and meeting information for the year ended December 31, 2017 for each committee:

-Audit Nominating and Corporate Governance Compensation
+Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee

-Name Committee Committee Committee

-Dennis G. Podlesak Х Х

 Fabrice Egros, Ph.D. Х

-Luke Evnin, Ph.D. Х X
+Luke Evnin, Ph.D.
+X Х

-Kim P. Kamdar, Ph.D.
-X
+Kim P. Kamdar, Ph.D.† X^

+Keith A. Katkin ^{++} Х Х

+Pierre Legault ^{+} X Х Х

+Dennis G. Podlesak [†] Х X^

-Ivor Royston, M.D.
+Ivor Royston, M.D. ++ Х

+Richard P. Shea^ X^

-George W. Sledge Jr., M.D. [†] Х Х
+George W. Sledge Jr., M.D.^^ Х Х

-Richard P. Shea ^{†^} X

-Total meetings in 2016 5 2 10
+Total committee meetings in 2017 8 7 5

-Committee Chair
+Chair